Keyboard shortcuts

 # - Your Matrix server cannot connect to Rauthy and will panic

-# back, after the system is online again.
+# 'true' and revert back, after the system is online again.

 # default: false